Warwick: Museums

 The Warwickshire Museum has two sites in Warwick, firstly the historic 17th century Market Hall in the Market Square, which hosts collections which are primarily focused on objects in the fields of archaeology, geology and natural history, and particularly those local to Warwickshire.
 Secondly, the 17th century St John's House, which hosts, among other things, a full sized replica of a Victorian kitchen and classroom, and the Royal Warwickshire Regiment of Fusiliers Museum.

+Local media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from the Lark Stoke TV transmitter and the local relay transmitter in Leamington Spa.

+Warwick's local radio stations are BBC CWR on 103.7 FM, Capital Mid-Counties on 107.3 FM, Hits Radio Coventry & Warwickshire on 102.9 FM and Fresh (Coventry & Warwickshire), DAB radio station.

+Local newspapers are the Warwickshire Telegraph and The Boar, a student newspaper for the University of Warwick.

 Hospitals

 Warwick Hospital, Leamington Spa Hospital and St Michael's Hospital (a psychiatric unit that superseded Central Hospital) are in the town.

 Sport

 Warwick Racecourse is located just west of the town centre.
 Adjacent to it is Racing Club Warwick F.C., founded in 1919.
 The city has many long-established sports clubs, including Warwick Hockey Club, founded in 1920.

 Education

 Schools

 Secondary schools in Warwick include Warwick School, an independent day and boarding school for boys.
 The King's High School For Girls is also independent, but Myton School and Aylesford School are state-run co-educational schools.
 Campion School and Trinity Catholic School in Leamington include parts of Warwick in their catchment areas.
 Warwick Preparatory School is an independent day school and nursery for boys aged 3–7 and girls 3–11.
 It is part of the Warwick Independent Schools Foundation, together with King's High School and Warwick School.